Wii U: Virtual Console

 In January 2013, Nintendo announced that NES and Super NES games would be made available for the Virtual Console service on the Wii U in April 2013 and would include the option to use Off-TV Play on the GamePad.
 On March 26, 2014, Game Boy Advance games were confirmed and started to appear on the eShop the following month.
 Nintendo 64 and Nintendo DS games were added in April 2015.

 Backward compatibility

 The Wii U is compatible with all Wii games and Wii accessories such as the Wii Remote (Plus), Wii Nunchuk, and the Wii Balance Board.
 It is possible to migrate most downloaded software and save files from a Wii to a Wii U. Although Wii games can be displayed on the GamePad's screen, they can only be controlled using a Wii controller, and not the GamePad's controller.

-The Wii U is not compatible with GameCube discs or accessories, although a homebrew application for Wii Mode exists that enables GameCube hardware and GameCube controller support.
-A USB GameCube controller adapter with four ports was released exclusively for use with Super Smash Bros. for Wii U and does not support any other Wii or Wii U games.
+Users cannot boot Wii games immediately; instead, they navigate to a Wii sandbox from the Wii U menu.
+The Wii U variant of the Wii system software includes the Mii Channel, Wii Shop Channel, and a utility to transfer data from a Wii console to a Wii U. The Wii U does not support upscaling for Wii games.
+Unlike the Wii, the Wii U is not compatible with GameCube games, although it is possible to restore this functionality through a homebrew application.
+A USB GameCube controller adapter with four ports was released exclusively for use with Super Smash Bros. for Wii U, though it does not support any other Wii or Wii U games.